 Interactions between species structure plant communities and contribute to biodiversity maintenance globally.
 Interacting populations are aggregations of interacting individuals, thus the outcome of interactions between species (i.e. plant fitness) can be influenced by both intraspecific and interspecific variation in attractiveness to pollinators.
 Attractiveness to pollinators is influenced by phenotypic variation in plant traits that can improve pollinator foraging efficiency including floral display size (Thomson 1981; Ohashi & Yahara 1998) and plant height (Donnelly et al. 1998; Toräng et al. 2006).
 The floral composition of the surrounding area can also influence attractiveness due to density-dependent interactions between the local co-blooming floral neighbourhood and the focal plant (Rathcke 1983; Seifan et al. 2014).
-Within season phenological variation in the density and composition of co-flowerings plants can lead to temporal shifts in interactions among plants (Aizen & Rovere 2010; Runquist 2013).
-Plant-pollinator mutualisms physically take place within natural communities and are embedded within complex webs of interactions (Montoya et al. 2006).
-Plant-pollinator interactions are not only the outcome of co-evolution between the direct participants; they also reflect interactions within the entire surrounding community.
-However, relatively few papers examine how plants interact for pollinators at a whole community level and even these generally examine pairwise interactions (Hegland et al. 2008; Tur et al. 2016).
+Consequently, both individual traits and community-level attributes can function in a network capacity to impact interactions with pollinator that in turn influence fitness?
+Within season phenological variation in the density and composition of co-flowerings plants can also lead to temporal shifts in interactions among plants (Aizen & Rovere 2010; Runquist 2013).
+Plant-pollinator mutualisms occur within the spatial context? of natural communities and are embedded within complex webs of interactions meaning? including competition, facilitation, and other processes including herbivory (Montoya et al. 2006).
+Plant-pollinator interactions are not only the outcome of co-evolution between the direct participants; they also reflect interactions within the entire surrounding community??.
+However, relatively few papers examine how plants interact through pollinators at the community level.
+Pairwise interactions between plants and pollinators have been documented (Hegland et al. 2008; Tur et al. 2016) but a larger scope of interactions from a network perspective are more likely to better estimate key drivers of community structure or provide the capacity to contrast direct plant interactions with indirect interactions through pollinators (cite the new review?).

-Network analysis has emerged as a valuable tool for studying plant-pollinator interactions (Bascompte & Jordano 2013).
-Most pollinator visitation networks are species based; each node represents a population of plants or pollinators and links are the sum of interactions between the populations.
+Network analysis has emerged as a valuable tool for studying plant-pollinator interactions (Bascompte & Jordano 2013) plus maybe 2 more cites.
+Most pollinator visitation networks are species based, and each node represents a population of plants or pollinators.
+The links are the sum of interactions between the populations.

 The recognition that patterns between interacting individuals drive the patterns between interacting species has driven recent interest in downscaling from populations to individuals (Dupont et al. 2011; Gómez & Perfectti 2011; Dupont et al. 2014; Tur et al. 2014; Valverde et al. 2016; Rumeu et al. 2018).
 These have been used to explore specialization of pollen use (Tur et al. 2014) and interaction rewiring with phenology (Valverde et al. 2016).
 Species and individual approaches are complementary, and for instance, these coupled approaches have been used to study changes in specialization across a gradient of elevation in hummingbird-plant networks (Maglianesi et al. 2015).
-An advantage of individual-based networks is the ability to explore the contribution of individual variation to the structure and pattern of relations at the whole network level.
+An advantage of individual-based networks is the ability to explore the contribution of individual variation to the structure and pattern of relations at the whole network level (cite that review?).
 Modules are network structures consisting of densely connected nodes that interact more strongly with each other than the rest of the network.
 In species networks, modules can be considered biologically significant co-evolutionary units (Olesen 2007, Donatti 2011).
 These structures can arise even in very short flowering seasons (Morente-López et al. 2018), and their membership is constrained by phenology (Tur et al. 2015; Valverde et al. 2016) and spatial location (Dupont et al. 2014).
 Previous individual based approaches have revealed the importance of inter individual variation as conspecifics can belong to different modules (Tur et al. 2015).
 Downscaling to individuals is a fundamental step to shed light on the underlying drivers of network topology and community functioning.